sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/dev-experience/library.md

 ## #dev-learn channel

 Join the #dev-learn channel in Slack to share and discuss learning resources.

-If you come across resources such as links or books that you think would be helpful to others, share them in the channel.
-You can also feel free to open a handbook PR and add links directly to this page.
+If you come across resources such as links, articles, books, videos or other content that may be useful for learning new topics, post them in #dev-learn to share them with others.

+## How do I propose resources to be added to this page?

+To propose resources to be added, post them in the #dev-learn channel.

 ## Education budget for Sourcegraph teammates